 If we can get "here", we live a life as opposed to dragging around yesterday.
-It is a process of slowing the noise and focus.

 Education and early career